+Catalogue prepared Dr. Anouja

+by

+Recommended by 4 th Board of Studies, 11 th July, 2024

+the Board of Studies

+on

-Catalogue prepared by Dr. Anouja Recommended by the Board of Studies on 4 th Board of Studies, 11 th July, 2024 Date of Approval by the Academic Council 24 th Academic Council meeting held on 3 rd August 2024
+Date of Approval by 24 th Academic Council meeting held on 3 rd August 2024

+the Academic

+Council

-Course Code: BHR3002 Course Title: Labour legislation L-T- P-C 3 0 3 Version No. 1.0 Course Pre-requisites Basic knowledge of HRM Anti-requisites Nil Course Description The course will enable the students to understand the provision of labour legislation acts followed by recent amendments related to the acts for benefits of the Employee and Employer.
+Course Code: BHR3002 Course Title: Labour legislation L-T- P-C 3 0 3 Version No. 1.0 • • • Course Pre-requisites Basic knowledge of HRM Anti-requisites Nil Course Description recent amendments related to the acts for be the course the students will be well versed The course will enable the students to understand the provision of labour legislation acts followed by recent amendments related to the acts for benefits of the Employee and Employer.
 Post completion of the course the students will be well versed with the legal acts on aspects of workforce management, compensation management and social security of employees.
-Course Out Comes On successful completion of the course the students shall be able to: CO1 : Describe the labour legislation acts for Workforce Management CO2 : Classify the acts relating to dispute management and employee benefits CO3 : Summarize the labour legislation acts focus on Employee Social Security Course Objective The objective of the course is to familiarize the learners with the concepts of Labour legislation and attain Employability through Participative Learning techniques.
-Course Content Module 1 Workforce Management Acts 15 Sessions Topics: The Factories Act Case study. , 1948, The Trade Unions Act, 1926, The Paym ent of Wages Act, 1936, The Minim um Wages Act, 1948, Module 2 Employee Compensation and benefits act 15 5 Sessions
+Course Out Comes On successful completion of the course the students shall be able to: CO1 : Describe the labour legislation acts for Workforce Management CO2 : Classify the acts relating to dispute management and employee benefits CO3 : Summarize the labour legislation acts focus on Employee Social Security Course Objective The objective of the course is to familiarize t attain Employability through Participative I ncepts of Lab our legislat tion and Course Content Module 1 Workforce Management Acts 15 Sessions Topics: The Factories Act Case study. , 1948, The Trade Unions Act, 1926, The Paym ent of Wages Act, 1936, The Minim um Wages Act, 1948, Module 2 Employee Compensation and benefits act 15 5 Sessions